Our Story

 Evan Dobelle is the Managing Director of Countable, a high tech company with offices in Washington, D.C. and San Francisco.
 Dobelle is the former President of City College of San Francisco, University of Hawaii, and Trinity College (CT).
 Dobelle offers a bold vision for the value of education and the challenges of building a community in a fast-changing world.

-Ms. Michelle Kosinski
+Michelle Kosinski

 Michelle Kosinski is CNN’s senior diplomatic correspondent responsible for covering the State Department.
 Previously, Kosinski served as the network’s White House correspondent during the Obama administration.
 She contributes to all CNN programs and platforms.